 Big announcement today!
-The high quality product Lanto Sinus, which contains the probiotic Lactobacillus sakei specifically for sinus support, is now available.
+The high quality product Lanto Sinus, which contains the probiotic Lactobacillus sakei specifically for sinus health (for sinusitis symptoms), is now available.
 This product contains an excellent strain of Lactobacillus sakei that is kimchi derived.
-Lactobacillus sakei is the one probiotic (beneficial bacteria) that has successfully treated the chronic sinusitis of many people, including all members of my family.
-It has been an amazing journey - and since using Lactobacillus sakei our sinuses feel great, and we have not had to use antibiotics in 6+ years!
-A win-win.
+Lactobacillus sakei is the one probiotic (beneficial bacteria) that has successfully treated sinusitis (both chronic sinusitis and acute sinusitis) of many people, including all members of my family.
+It's quick-acting, so frequently this occurs within a few days!

-More than 6 years ago I read research about the sinus microbiome (microbial community), and how chronic sinusitis sufferers lack the keystone bacteria Lactobacillus sakei that successfully treats sinusitis.
+More than 8 years ago I read research about the sinus microbiome (microbial community), and how chronic sinusitis sufferers lack the keystone bacteria Lactobacillus sakei that successfully treats sinusitis.
 There were no probiotics with L. sakei available back then.
 None.
 But we (my family) were able to successfully treat chronic sinusitis with live kimchi, which can contain Lactobacillus sakei (see Sinusitis Treatment Story).

-Nice things about Lanto Sinus are that the Lactobacillus sakei strain is kimchi derived (an excellent strain!), the product holds up well, it is in powder form, easy to use, and it only needs to be refrigerated.
+Nice things about Lanto Sinus are that the product is easy to use, holds up well, is in powder form, and it only needs to be refrigerated.
 (That's right, it's meant to be refrigerated, and not frozen.)
 Since it also holds up well for a time without refrigeration, it also ships well.
-(After all, L. sakei lives and multiplies in our body at about 98.6 degrees Fahrenheit.
+After all, L. sakei lives and multiplies in our body at about 98.6 degrees Fahrenheit.

 By the way, the advice to use only when needed - should be applied to any probiotic supplement that is used as a sinusitis treatment or for sinus support.
-And as I describe in The One Probiotic That Treats Sinusitis - based on my family's experiences and many people contacting me - most people are helped by Lactobacillus sakei, but not all.
+And as I describe in The Best Probiotic For Sinus Infections - based on my family's experiences and many people contacting me - most people are helped by Lactobacillus sakei, but not all.
 Unfortunately there is no way to know if L. sakei will treat a person's sinusitis unless it is tried.

 Finally, I want to point out that currently all probiotics in the United States are sold as dietary supplements and not as treatments.
 The FDA (Food and Drug Administration) at this time does not allow any medical treatment claims for any probiotic sold.
 Using a probiotic dietary supplement in ways other than label directions is SELF-EXPERIMENTATION.
 [See Sinusitis Treatment Summary page for self-experimentation details - the different ways people use L. sakei products.]